adamarnap/malaysia-waktu-solat/README.md

 <img width="1920" height="540" alt="GitHub API Server Readme Banner" src="https://github.com/user-attachments/assets/4605bb5f-d8b7-41be-8552-b6bb773eb086" />

-# Waktu Solat API / Prayer Time API
+# Malaysia Prayer Time API

 This service provides prayer times data for all states in Malaysia.
-Data is based on JAKIM.
+Data is based on [E-Solat JAKIM](https://www.e-solat.gov.my/).

 *Disclaimer:* This service is **not affiliated** with JAKIM nor endorsed by them in any way.